 We started using fluoride in our lives in the 20th century by putting it in our water supply (known as fluoridation).
 A few years later, it was added to toothpaste.
 By the time we reached the new millennium, over 300 million people are fluoridated and are supposed to have taken care of tooth decay among 55% of the world’s population which have fluoride intake and 50% reduction of tooth decay among the people who have some kind of fluoride intake.
 Now, about 70% of people somehow consume fluoride.

 Fluoride is primarily used to prevent tooth decay.
-It cripples the bacteria in plaque by inhibiting their ability to create acids which weaken the teeth.
-Fluoride can also re-mineralise the areas where acid damages have occurred.
+It cripples the bacteria in plaque by inhibiting their ability to create acids that weaken the teeth.
+Fluoride can also re-mineralize the areas where acid damages have occurred.
 But fluoride is a toxin and needs to be moderated to truly benefit from it.
 Fortunately, overdosing can in no way lead to fatalities.
 People with too much fluoride can end up with dental fluorosis.
-There will be permanent discolouration, with streaks or spots across it.
-There are varying degrees of fluorosis depending on the usage of the toothpaste.
+There will be permanent discoloration, with streaks or spots across it.
+There are varying degrees of fluorosis depending on the usage of toothpaste.
 But the problem itself is purely cosmetic and has very little effect on your actual health.

 A study shows that 40% of adolescents have dental fluorosis.
 Many governments across the world are planning a decrease in fluoride content in water supplies and recommend the dental industry manufacturers reduce fluoride levels in toothpaste.